sankeyangshu/vscode-javascript-snippets/README.md

-# vscode-vue-snippets
+# vscode-javascript-snippets

-A Vue 2/3 Code Snippets Extension
+Visual Studio Code snippets for JavaScript and TypeScript